 - Less meal planning – You will be able to reduce planning by letting Home Chef do it for you.

 - Less shopping – Less shopping is my favorite thing about Home Chef and meal delivery services in general.
-I have the meals shipped to me so I can avoid most of the grocery store.
+I have the meals shipped to me so I can avoid most of the grocery stores.
 I buy only a few essential items and water.
 Out in less than 30 minutes.

 - Organized Ingredients – Each meal, except the meat, is in a separate ziplock bag.
-This method is ultra convenient and allows you to cut up the ingredients on weekends and cook them at a later time.
+This method is ultra-convenient and allows you to cut up the ingredients on weekends and cook them at a later time.
 I often cut on Sunday and put them in sandwich bags and reseal them in the original baggies to maintain organization.

 - Portion control and less food waste – Portion sizes of vegetables and seasoning lead to less waste and better portion control.
 Portion control will lead to weight loss if you do not snack between meals.

-- Recipe Variety – The recipe options are low carbohydrate, low calorie, vegetarian, and non-vegetarian recipes that will create a more diverse list of options than Blue Apron.
+- Recipe Variety – The recipe options are a low carbohydrate, low calorie, vegetarian, and non-vegetarian recipes that will create a more diverse list of options than Blue Apron.
 There are also smoothies and fruit selections each week and special additions around the holidays such as pumpkin pie.

 - Quick to make – Home Chef’s recipes are all made in 30 minutes or less.